wandersick/ws-folder-template-provisioner/README.md

 ## Steps by Step - How to Set up the Scripts

-1. Edit `templateName` variable at the upper area of `FolderTemplateProvisioner.bat` script by setting it to the folder acting as the template, e.g. `01 TEMPLATE Folder - Copy for New  Starter`, with required files and permissions inside
+1. Edit `templateName` variable at the upper area of `FolderTemplateProvisioner.bat` script by setting it to the folder acting as the template, e.g. `ZZ IT_do not Use\01 Template Folder`, with required files and permissions prepared inside
 2. Place both scripts (`FolderTemplateProvisioner.bat` and optionally `_elevate.vbs`) inside a folder containing `A,B,C...Z` sub-folders, sitting beside them.
 The `A-Z` folders contains the template folder and provisioned folders named '`LASTNAME, Firstname`' copied by the script from the template folder

 ## Step by Step - How to Provision a New Folder